 We expected Warzone's zombies to continue spreading across the map over the course of Season 2, but so far they've simply been jumping from place to place, instead.
 We can still participate in the same special event at the Bank by activating the challenge, eliminating 40 zombies, and grabbing the key card for some gear.

-Considering that the anniversary blog post simply ends with "execute the mission", we can't make a definite call on what will happen next, but whatever the developers have in mind is clearly starting soon.
+Considering that the anniversary blog post simply ends with "execute the mission", we can't make a definite call on what will happen next, but whatever the developers have in mind is clearly going to be big.
 Interestingly, the post also highlights that it's better if we experience the upcoming events ourselves.
 Not only does this state the obvious in that we'll definitely want to hop in and play when a big update releases, this phrasing leads me to believe that we may have another 'Know Your History'-type event to engage with.

 Back in August, this mission led us to the Warzone Stadium where we were able to watch the world premiere of the Cold War trailer.
 If there's a catastrophic explosion and a new map on the horizon, this is the perfect way to introduce them.
 Personally, I'd love to see us taking Verdansk's destruction into our own hands in a special mission.